 According to the Australian Radiation Protection and Nuclear Safety Agency (ARPANSA), the low power of smart meters, combined with their exterior location and short transmission periods means that overall RF EME exposure is too low to cause adverse side-effects and there is no established evidence that smart meters can cause health issues.

-How to get a smart meter in QLD
+How to get a smart meter in Queensland

-In Queensland, smart meter installation is managed by your energy retailer.
-You’ll need to contact your energy provider, who will then organize the installation with a licensed and qualified electrician.
+Smart meter installation in Queensland is managed and organised with your energy retailer.
+You will need to contact your energy retailer (the company you pay your electricity bill to), who will then coordinate and organise the installation of your smart meter with a licensed and qualified electrician.

 Most energy providers in Queensland are replacing and installing smart meters for free, at no cost to the energy consumer.
 However, it’s best to read the fine print and make sure there are no hidden costs elsewhere to offset the installation price.

 If there is any concern over safety or access for the installation of your smart meter, your energy provider reserves the right to charge you to fix the issue.
 This can include hazards such as asbestos removal or other dangers.

 Why should I get a smart meter?